Why does the world need cleaner metals?

 There are three types of metal deposits in the deep ocean, but the only one DeepGreen is focused on is polymetallic nodules.
 These are solid deposits of high-grade manganese, nickel, copper and cobalt, resting in clusters on the ocean floor on top of loose sediment, 4-6km deep in the middle of the Pacific Ocean.
 DeepGreen is exploring a small patch making up 0.34% of the ocean floor, in an area called the Clarion-Clipperton Zone (CCZ) between Hawaii and Mexico.

-This part of the ocean floor contains significantly less biodiversity than any areas currently being destroyed by metal mining on land, with approx. three orders of magnitude fewer organisms in the ocean floor sediment compared to land soil.
+This part of the ocean floor contains significantly less biomass than any areas currently being destroyed by metal mining on land, with approx. three orders of magnitude fewer organisms in the ocean floor sediment compared to land soil.
+Ultimately, the environmental impact of ocean metal collection is drastically lower than that of land mining, on both an immediate local scale and wider global scale.

 How does your process work?

 There are various ways of extracting metals from the ocean, including mining in a traditional sense of digging/drilling.
 Our process simply involves collecting nodules resting on the ocean floor, separating them from any sediment and transporting them to the surface for processing.
 This avoids both the disruption and waste of traditional mining – no explosives, no drilling, no pipelines, no deforestation.
-We will then process the nodules (which are 100% usable, creating no waste products) in innovative processing facilities.
+We will then process the nodules (which are 100% usable, creating no solid waste products) in innovative processing facilities on the land.

 What is the environmental impact of ocean metal collection?

-On a local level, when the nodules are collected, there will be disruption of the sediment resting on the deep ocean floor, resulting in ‘plumes’ of sediment being temporarily suspended.
-Our research suggests these will settle back down in a few days or weeks and cause no lasting damage.
+On a local level, small organisms that live on nodules will be impacted when the nodules are collected, and there will be disruption of the sediment resting on the deep ocean floor, resulting in ‘plumes’ of sediment being temporarily suspended which may affect filter feeding animals nearby.
+Our research suggests these plumes will settle back down in a few days or weeks within a limited area.

 What regulation is there around this?